cesarsotovalero/cesarsotovalero.github.io/collaborations.md

 ### Validation

 Select a set of open-source projects that use Maven and have dependency conflicts causing build breakages at some stage of its build history, e.g., mining the Travis CI log files.
-Then clone the project at that stage and use the tool repair the conflict automatically.
+Then clone the project at that stage and use the implemented tool to repair the conflict automatically.
 Report on the results obtained and compare to the static approach proposed in [3].

 ### References